John Smid

-John J. Smid is the former director of the Memphis, Tennessee ex-gay ministry Love In Action, a group that claims to convert lesbians and gay men to heterosexuality.
+John J. Smid is the former director of the Memphis, Tennessee ex-gay ministry Love in Action, a group that claims to convert lesbians and gay men to heterosexuality.

 Career

-During his time directing Love In Action, Smid faced controversy over the organization's treatment of gay teens in their youth program "Refuge".
+During his time directing Love in Action, Smid faced controversy over the organization's treatment of gay teens in their youth program "Refuge".
 Smid subsequently resigned his position in 2008, and in 2010 apologized for any harm he had caused, noting that his teen program "further wounded teens that were already in a very delicate place in life".

 In 2011, three years after leaving Love In Action and stepping down from its leadership, Smid announced he was still homosexual and stated he had "never met a man who experienced a change from homosexual to heterosexual."

 In 2012, Smid wrote and self-published the memoir Ex'd Out: How I Fired the Shame Committee.

 In the 2018 film Boy Erased, based on the book of the same name, the character Victor Sykes, portrayed by Joel Edgerton, is based on Smid.

-A November 2018 Radiolab podcast titled "UnErased: Smid" features Smid's life story.
+A November 2018 Radiolab podcast titled UnErased: Smid features Smid's life story.

 Personal life

 Before claiming he had changed from homosexuality to heterosexuality, Smid lived for years married to a woman and fathering children.
-It was during this marriage that he realized he was gay, divorcing his wife in 1980.
+It was during this marriage that he said he was gay, divorcing his first wife in 1980.
 Four years following his divorce, Smid became a Christian and sought conversion from homosexuality to heterosexuality.
-In November 2014, Smid married his husband, Larry McQueen.
+He married a second time, but by 2011 said, “I would consider myself homosexual and yet in a marriage with a woman.”
+By November 2014, Smid had divorced his second wife and married Larry McQueen.
 The couple live in Texas.